- Trudy Harper

 Tech Alumnus: Electrical Engineering, B.S. ’86

-Mr. Tom Jones is co-owner and General Manager of Research Electronics International, one of the leading designers, developers, and manufacturers of counter surveillance equipment.
+Mr. Tom Jones is president of Research Electronics International, one of the leading designers, developers, and manufacturers of counter surveillance equipment.

 Mr. Jones served in the U.S. Navy, later serving as an instructor at the Naval Nuclear Power School in Orlando, Florida, teaching math and electrical engineering.
 He also has worked as a defense contractor supporting the Ballistic Missile Defense Organization.